 Many real estate investors and investors-to-be have second thoughts about their investments.
-Especially knowing that the investment they make will be profitable and perform with certainty.
-For others, the questions stem from the very beginning, as they learn about the asset class in general.
-In this article, we will cover everything from determining if real estate investing is for you, to selecting a suitable property.
+They want to know with certainty that the investment they make will be profitable and perform as desired.
+Other investors have more foundational questions about real estate as an asset class in general.
+In this article, we will cover how to determine if real estate investing is for you and discuss how to select a suitable investment property.

 Is real estate a good investment?

-Real estate is a unique and profitable asset class, and our belief is that you should have as many asset classes as possible in your portfolio.
-We are generally asset class agnostic and, instead, suggest focusing on the returns you seek.
+Real estate is a unique and profitable asset class.
+We believe that investors should have as many asset classes as possible in their portfolios.
+We find it helpful to remain asset class agnostic and, instead, focus on the returns you seek.

 Furthermore, it is helpful to think of our end outcome.
 Literally begin with the end in mind.
 This will provide greater clarity beyond any one asset class.

 It’s helpful to not think of real estate as an investment at all.
 In fact, thinking of it like a business is one of the healthiest ways to approach this asset class- especially for income production.
 We hate to make this analogy, but it’s a good one.
 Used cars are not an investment.
 However, many companies and individuals make a business out of buying/selling/renting/financing them.
 Real estate investing for cash flow is very similar.

 Now real estate investing is particularly favored because of its tax advantages.
 Real estate also has a track record for creating generational wealth time and time again.
 We like to keep Warren Buffet’s investing advice top of mind.

 Rule #2: Remember Rule #1.

 Remember: real estate investing can get oversold if solid fundamentals are not put into play.

 It is critical that would-be investors not be intimidated by what may appear to be a crowded market with lots of competition and low-quality players.
 While it is true that “we buy houses cash” signs litter street corners and property owners can be bombarded by robo-calls and texts going out by the millions – not to mention the social media gurus – at it’s core, real estate investing just works.